Motorsport Star JM Correa Announces Partnership with Box Box Ahead of Spa

-Formula 2 and World Endurance Championship racing driver, Juan Manuel “JM” Correa, today announced a partnership with Box Box, the go-to app for Formula 1 fans.
+Formula 2 and World Endurance Championship racing driver, Juan Manuel “JM” Correa, recently announced a partnership with Box Box, the go-to app for Formula 1 fans.
 In exchange for equity in the company, Correa will become a brand ambassador to expand awareness among motorsport fans and join its board of directors as a strategic advisor across product development and optimization.

 Launched in May 2022 and already boasting over 800,000 active users, Box Box was founded by Chief Design Officer Ranjith Ramanan and Chief Technology Officer Kamal Kumar Lakshmanan.
 The app provides Formula 1 fans with real-time news updates, exclusive content, in-depth analysis and statistics, and is one of the only sports apps that offers customizable widgets for iOS and Android.
 Available in 176 countries, it’s accessible in a variety of languages, including English, Spanish, French, Italian and German.